-In March 2016, the Company acquired certain assets from Therapeutics Medical.
+In March 2016, we acquired certain assets from Therapeutics Medical.
 The fair value of total consideration transferred in connection with the acquisition was \$1,250,000.
 Of the total purchase price, \$58,622 was attributed to finished goods inventory, \$191,378 was attributed to the existing brands, and \$1,000,000 was attributed to the trademarks, patent, customer list, and vendor numbers.
-The Company has determined that the trademarks, patent, customer list, and vendor numbers.
+We have determined that the trademarks, patent, customer list, and vendor numbers have a useful life of 5 years.

-On April 1, 2016, the Company acquired all of the assets of Black Oak.
+On April 1, 2016, we acquired all of the assets of Black Oak.
 The acquisition of Black Oak was accounted for in accordance with ASC 805-10 Business Combinations.
 The assets consisted primarily of the intellectual property and established marketing associated with the brand name "Blüm," including its website, www.blumoak.com, the medical marijuana dispensary license, and customer relationships.